aoijs/documentation/guide/begin/permissions.md

 ---
-description: All available permissions can be found here
+description: All available permissions can be found here.
 ---

 # Permissions